 Abstract-The algebraic characterization of the singularities of a Stewart platform is usually presented as a 6×6 determinant, whose rows correspond to the line coordinates of its legs, equated to zero.
-This expression can be rewritten in a more amenable way, known as the pure condition, as sums and products of 4×4 determinants whose rows correspond to the point coordinates of the legs attachments.
+This expression can be rewritten in a more amenable way, which is known as the pure condition, as sums and products of 4×4 determinants, whose rows correspond to the point coordinates of the leg attachments.
 Researchers usually rely on one of these two expressions to find the geometric conditions associated with the singularities of a particular Stewart platform.
-Although both are equivalent, it is advantageous to use either line or point coordinates depending on the platform topology.
-In this context, an equivalent expression involving only plane coordinates, a dual expression to that using point coordinates, seems to be missing.
-This paper is devoted to its derivation and to show how its use is advantageous in many practical cases mainly because of its surprising simplicity: it only involves the addition of 4×4 determinants whose rows are plane coordinates defined by sets of three attachments.
+Although both are equivalent, it is advantageous to use either line or point coordinates, depending on the platform topology.
+In this context, an equivalent expression involving only plane coordinates, i.e., a dual expression to that using point coordinates, seems to be missing.
+This paper is devoted to its derivation and to show how its use is advantageous in many practical cases, mainly because of its surprising simplicity: It only involves the addition of 4×4 determinants whose rows are plane coordinates defined by sets of three attachments.

-Index Terms-Stewart platform, singularities, pure condition, Grassman-Cayley algebra.
+Index Terms-Grassman-Cayley algebra, pure condition, singularities, Stewart platform.